 Exception to Discharge Requirements Related to the Implementation of Water Quality Objectives for Nitrate and/or Boron

 Any person subject to waste discharge requirements and/or conditional waivers issued pursuant to Water Code 13269 that are not also NPDES permits may apply to the Central Valley Water Board for an exception to discharge requirements from the implementation of water quality objectives for nitrate and/or boron.
-Recognized third party groups may apply on behalf of their members or for multiple permittees under a management zone.
+Recognized third party groups may apply on behalf of their members or for multiple permittees under a Management Zone.
 The exception may apply to the issuance of effluent limitations and/or groundwater limitations that implement water quality objectives for nitrate and/or boron in groundwater, or to effluent limitations and/or surface water limitations that implement water quality objectives for nitrate and/or boron in surface water.
 For the purposes of this Program, nitrate includes nitrate and other forms of nitrogen speciation (e.g. total inorganic nitrogen (TIN) and total Kjeldahl nitrogen (TKN)) used to address nitrate in groundwater.
 The application for such an exception(s) shall be submitted in accordance with the requirements specified in corresponding sections for nitrate and boron below (see sections ### and ###, respectively).

+Discharges of nitrate must cease causing or contributing to exceedances of water quality objectives in the receiving water within a term that is as short as practicable for each discharger or category of dischargers participating in the Management Zone but in no case longer than 35 years.

+The Central Valley Water Board has set a maximum of 50 years as a goal for restoring basins that are designated with the MUN beneficial use to achieve nitrate water quality objectives throughout the Central Valley.
+The Central Valley Water Board recognizes, however, that some groundwater basins may require more than 50 years to achieve restoration or may qualify for de-designation of beneficial uses or site-specific objectives through the water quality control plan amendment process.
+The timeline for the 50 year goal is for the entire Central Valley, and begins on the effective date of the Basin Plan Amendments, 17 January 2020.

-When authorizing an exception to discharge requirements from the implementation of water quality objectives for nitrate and/or boron imposed as limitations in either waste discharge requirements and/or conditional waivers that are not also NPDES permits, the term for the exception shall generally not exceed 10-years, however the Central Valley Water Board shall have the discretion to adopt an exception for up to 50 years if the applicant(s) can demonstrate that it is necessary to further the management goals of the Salt and Nitrate Control Program .
-The Central Valley Water Board will have the authority to reauthorize (renew) an exception for one or more additional terms, the length of which shall be determined by the Central Valley Water Board but may only exceed 50 years if the management practices under the exception is resulting in significant, measurable and continuing improvements in water quality.
-The authorization of an exception, or any reauthorization, shall require approval of the Central Valley Water Board, after notice and hearing.
+When authorizing an exception to discharge requirements from the implementation of water quality objectives for nitrate and/or boron imposed as limitations in either waste discharge requirements and/or conditional waivers that are not also NPDES permits, the term for the exception shall generally not exceed 10-years; however, the Central Valley Water Board shall have the discretion to adopt an exception for up to 35 years for nitrate if the applicant(s) can demonstrate that it is necessary to further the management goals of the Salt and Nitrate Control Program .
+The authorization of an exception shall require approval of the Central Valley Water Board, after notice and hearing.
 The Central Valley Water Board shall also have the authority to rescind the authorization of an exception when the applicant(s) are not complying with the terms and conditions that are part of the exception.
 Any rescission of an exception may only occur after notice and hearing.